A place to get to know your Working Group members!

 What’s your position within the Working Group?
 Chair - responsible for coordinating the agenda and keeping everyone focused on the big picture.

 What are your ambitions for BGE?
 I'm highly ambitious for BGE.
 It is the voice for European baristas.
 This means representing baristas' interests to the SCA board.
 We are building the barista community through events like CoLab in Berlin and Belfast as well as the exceptional Barista camp (venue announcement coming soon).
 We are also building the community by creating committees so that more baristas can get involved in the Guild and influence the issues that impact their lives.
 The committees are education, membership, events, and unification.
 Through the committees, we will address issues like technology's impact on the barista profession, managing your coffee career progression, developing the relevant skill set for your future, and linking job providers with job hunters.
 We are also going to continue our theme from 2016 - sustainability in specialty coffee.
 We need to define specialty coffee and also the standards that should be achieved from professional baristas.

 What are your personal coffee ambitions for 2017?
 Learn more about the drivers of profitability in coffee farming.

 Espresso...single origin or blend?
 Both can be very good.
 From a roaster's production perspective though, singles are a lot easier.

 Jessie May Peters

 What’s your position within the Working Group?
-I am Chair of the Communications Committee, and Vice Chair of the Unification Committee.
+I am the current Chair of the Communications Committee, and Vice Chair of the Unifications Committee.